curlybracketshq/giovanni.curlybrackets.it/_posts/2015-03-31-how-to-make-games-with-gist-txt.markdown

 1. It's free
 1. You don't need to know how to program
-1. You don't need to intall any program to use it
+1. You don't need to install any program to use it
 1. Finished stories can be shared with a simple link

 #### The basics